-United Nations Educational, Scientific and Cultural Organization's mission is to contribute to the building of peace, the eradication of poverty, sustainable development and intercultural dialogue through education, the sciences, culture, communication and information.
+Treatment subjecting waste to any physical, biological, or chemical process to mission is to contribute to the building of peace, the eradication of poverty, sustainable development and intercultural dialogue through education, the sciences, culture, communication and information.
 New Zealand is one of 193 members.